Assam elections: Second Congress ally moves candidates out of state amid fears of horse trading

 The Congress said its alliance partners were trying to safeguard their candidates from the ‘dirty tricks’ of the BJP.

-The Bodoland People’s Front, an ally of the Congress in Assam, has flown its party members who contested the state Assembly polls to an undisclosed location amid fears that the Bharatiya Janata Party would buy their loyalties, the Hindustan Times reported on Sunday.
+The Bodoland People’s Front, an ally of the Congress in Assam, has flown party members who contested the state Assembly polls to an undisclosed location amid fears that the Bharatiya Janata Party would try to buy their loyalties, the Hindustan Times reported on Sunday.

-“I am not sure where they [the candidates] are now,” senior Bodoland People’s Front leader Pramila Rani Brahma, who contested from the Kokrajhar East seat, said.
+“I am not sure where they [the candidates] are now,” said senior Bodoland People’s Front leader Pramila Rani Brahma, who contested from the Kokrajhar East seat.
 “But the candidates are outside Assam, that’s confirmed.
 I am not going anywhere.”

 An unidentified leader said that 10 Bodoland People’s Front leaders were taken to Bhutan on April 10 and would likely stay there till May 2.

-Last week, another Congress ally, the All India United Democratic Front, had moved 18 of its 20 candidates to a hotel in Rajasthan’s Jaipur city.
+Last week, another Congress ally, the All India United Democratic Front, had moved 18 of its 20 candidates to a hotel in Rajasthan’s Jaipur.

-The Congress dismissed any plans to move its candidates and said that its alliance partners were trying to safeguard their candidates from the “dirty tricks” of the BJP.
+The Congress dismissed suggestions that it had any plans to move its candidates out of the state and said that its alliance partners were trying to safeguard their candidates from the “dirty tricks” of the BJP.
 “We have already witnessed in Goa, Manipur and other places, how BJP can manipulate voters’ verdict to gain power,” said senior Congress leader Pradyut Bordoloi.

 The BJP, however, has dismissed the allegations and claimed that it will retain power in the state.
 “The fear among Congress’s partners shows their own lack of confidence in their candidates,” said BJP spokesperson Subhash Dutta.
 “They are resorting to such antics as they know they would lose.”